 - Support bully prevention programs in your child's school.
 If your school doesn't have one, consider starting one up with other parents, teachers, and concerned adults.

 Internet Safety 2011 [pdf/3.61mb/44p] - Power Point presentation on Internet Safety for Children and Cyberbullying

 Bystanders - what you can do to stop bullying

 Cyberbullying - how the Internet can be a tool for bullying

 When your child IS a bully

 External Web Sites:

 Also visit the Health Resources and Services Administration's web site Stop Bullying Now!
-Campaign and the National Crime Prevention Council's current campaign against bullying - Friendship Beats Bullies Every Time and Spot the Clues.
+Campaign, and find more resources at the National Crime Prevention Council.

 Bullies: A Serious Problem for Kids [pdf/86kb/2p] - a brochure by the National Crime Prevention Council